Tomasz Zajda - Fotolia

 Coordinate among data resources, experts and management

 Many supply chain technologies are already in place, but that doesn't mean they are being used to their best advantage.
-For example, IoT devices embedded in transport vehicles may be letting warehouse operators know the condition and location of contents.
+For example, IoT devices embedded in transport vehicles may be letting warehouse operators know the condition and location of products.
 Yet, if product engineers were included in the reports, they may be able to modify the design attributes of products to better withstand real-world conditions.
 As another example, supply chain technology can be used to alert logistics managers to temperature issues.
 And when temperatures exceed product conditions for too long, logistics managers can inform drivers.
-But a more permanent resolution -- using the appropriate supply chain technologies and involving product design, warehouse location, shipping dates or other decisions beyond the scope of logistics -- could deliver more permanent and sustainable supply chain solutions.
+But a more permanent resolution -- using the appropriate supply chain technologies and involving product design, warehouse location, shipping dates and planning or other decisions beyond the scope of logistics -- could deliver more permanent and sustainable supply chain solutions.
 Indeed, consider expanding the reach of supply chain technology to as many areas of the enterprise as possible.